tdkehoe/triggerable-firebase-functions-with-angular/README.md

     addMessage({ text: messageText })
       .then((result) => {
         console.log(result.data)
-      });
+      })
+      .catch((error) => {
+        console.error(error);
+      });;
   };
 }
 ```

 The documentation says to use `httpsCallable`.
 You can try this, I get a CORS error.
 Instead I use `httpsCallableFromURL`.
 The function then only accepts calls from the specified URL.

+### The URL in httpsCallableFromURL

-The URL has the location of the Angular server, the project ID, the location of the Firebase server, and the name of the function.
+You'll need different URLs for the emulator and the cloud.
+The above function shows the emulator URL.
+The URL has the port of the Functions emulator server, the project ID, the region of the Firebase server, and the name of the function.
+Look at your `firebaseConfig` in Project Settings in your Firebase console to get the name of the project and the region.

+For your cloud URL, deploy your function then look in your Firebase console.
+Find your callable function is your list of deployed functions.
+The URL will be displayed there.

 ## Deploy to the Firebase cloud